طائرات السيادة الجوية

 After the parliamentary vote in favour of taking action against Islamic State militants, a phoney war kicked off.

-RAF Tornados conducted at least five missions over Iraq, and returned five times , before finally on Tuesday.
+RAF Tornados conducted at least five missions over Iraq, and returned five times with their bombs intact, before finally striking twice in northern Iraq on Tuesday.

 Why, after more than a month of British reconnaissance flights, access to allied intelligence, and intense fighting on the ground, did Britain appear to be struggling to find targets?